xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/README.md

 become visible on slaves atomically.

-As all write operations will be logged to a master database's write-ahead log, the replication in ArangoDB currently cannot be used for write-scaling.
-The main purposes of the replication in current ArangoDB are to provide read-scalability and "hot backups" of specific databases.
+As all write operations will be logged to a master database's write-ahead log, the replication in AvocadoDB currently cannot be used for write-scaling.
+The main purposes of the replication in current AvocadoDB are to provide read-scalability and "hot backups" of specific databases.

 It is possible to connect multiple slave databases to the same master database.
 Slave